-I am now at a stage where I want to get baptized and I want to be out there (in the world) preaching the gospel.
-I was brought up by atheist parents who for different reasons despised and oppose to Christianity at any level.
-My paternal grandparents were Roman Catholic, and my maternal grandparents were Jehovah's Witnesses.
+I am now at a stage where I want to get baptized, and I want to be out there (in the world) preaching the gospel.
+I was brought up by atheist parents who for different reasons despised and opposed Christianity at any level.
+My paternal grandparents were Roman Catholic, and my maternal grandparents were Jehovah's witnesses.
 Even though my parents had strong convictions about religion, I went to a Christian primary school, and God entered my life as a child through my headmistress ( a very strong Christian).
-I was very strong in the faith up till when I was 15 when I did my first "backslide."
+I was very strong in the faith up till when I was 15, when I did my first "backslide."
 I bowed to peer pressure and tried to convince myself that there was no God.

 Nkonye Oyewusi (Mrs.)

 Submitted in 1998.